 Due to the limited availability of parking spaces on campus, 11th and 12th grade student drivers will be allotted a designated space on a first come, first served basis.
-An annual fee of \$50 will be charged to student drivers to reserve a parking spot.
+An annual fee of \$50 will be charged to the first twelve student drivers to reserve a parking spot.